xerial/sbt-pack/README.md

         // [Optional] Resource directory mapping to be copied within target/pack.
 Default is Map("{projectRoot}/src/pack" -> "")
         packResourceDir += (baseDirectory.value / "web" -> "web-content"),
       )
-    // To publish tar.gz archive to the repository, add the following line (since 0.3.6)
+    // To publish tar.gz, zip archive etc. to the repository, add the following line
     // ++ publishPackArchive
-    // Before 0.3.6, use below:
+    // If you need to publish tar.gz (publishTarGzArchive) only, use publishPack(xxx)Archive instead
-    // ++ addArtifact(Artifact("myprog", "arch", "tar.gz"), packArchive).settings
+    // ++ publishPackTarGzArchive
   )
 }
 ```